 - 1. Construction of a triangle given its base, sum of the other two sides and one base angle. - 2.
 Construction of a triangle given its base, difference of the other two sides and one base angle. - 3.
-Construction of a triangle given its two sides and a median corresponding to one of these sides. - 4.
+Construction of a triangle of given perimeter and base angles. - 4.
+Construction of a triangle given its two sides and a median corresponding to one of these sides. - 5.
 Construction of a triangle equal in area to a given quadrilateral. - (i) Proofs of constructions not required. - (ii) Constructions using ruler and compasses only.